wp-plugins/custom-menu-wizard/readme.txt

         Text or HTML that will be placed immediately after each menu item's link text.

-**SHORTCODE**
+== Shortcode Parameters ==

 The shortcode is **`[custom_menu_wizard]`**.
 Most of the attributes reflect the options available to the widget, but some have been simplified for easier use in the shortcode format.
 Please note that the `Hide Widget if Empty` option is not available to the shortcode : it is set to enabled, and if there are no menu items found then there will be no output from the shortcode.

+The simplest way to build a shortcode is to use the widget's "assist" facility (new in v2.0.0).
+The facilty is available even when the widget is in the Inactive Widgets area, so you don't have to add an unwanted instance of the widget to a sidebar.

 * **title** *(string)*